 Magic and Mobsters.
 Need I say more?
 Artemis Fowl is the son of an Irish crime lord who tricks a fairy into giving up her book of spells so he can use it for his own criminal enterprises.
 I love the way Colfer blends action, adventure, fantasy, and humor to make us root for a great Middle Grade anti-hero.
 I also hear there’s a movie in the works.
 Bonus! [chapter book series, for ages 8 and up]

 I have a post on Eoin Colfer when I met him at the Mega Awesome Event.

 Sven Carter and the Trashmouth Effect by Rob Vlock

 Sven Carter is a normal BMX loving kid until a stunt goes wrong one day and his arm comes off.
 The weird part is it crawls back to him and reattaches itself.
 This is the first clue that Sven is not your average middle schooler.
 He soon finds out that he’s a synthetic humanoid created by the robots as part of their plan to destroy the human race.
-Short chapters, adventure, and TONS of laughs will hook kids from the first pages of this SciFi/Comedy. [chapter book, for ages 9 and up]
+Short chapters, adventure, and TONS of laughs will hook kids from the first pages of this SciFi/Comedy. [middle grade, for ages 9 and up]